RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/search-form.md

 ---
 layout: classic-docs
-title: Frontend - Dynamic module search-form
+title: Frontend - Dynamic module Search Form
 short-title: search-form
 ---

 ## Description

-This module is a dynamic configurable module for the configurable REGARDS interfaces.
-This module is used to display search forms to search data from the REGARDS catalog.
-This module uses [Criteria plugins](/frontend/plugins/plugin-criteria/) to define the Criterion to display into the form.
+This module is a dynamic configurable module to be used in REGARDS user interfaces.
+It displays search forms to search data from the REGARDS catalog.
+It uses [Criteria plugins](/frontend/plugins/plugin-criteria/) to define the Criterion to display into the form.

 ## Module structure